 Sterling Capital Management LLC (the "Administrator"), 3605 Glenwood Avenue, Suite 100, Raleigh, NC 27612, serves as each Fund's administrator.
-The administrator eservices of the Administrator include providing office space, equipment and clerical personnel to the Funds and supervising custodial, auditing, valuation, bookkeeping, legal and dividend disbursing services.
+The administrative services of the Administrator include providing office space, equipment and clerical personnel to the Funds and supervising custodial, auditing, valuation, bookkeeping, legal and dividend disbursing services.
 BNY Mellon Investment Servicing (US) Inc. ("BNY Mellon Investment Servicing"), 301 Bellevue Parkway, Wilmington, DE 19809, serves as each Fund's sub-administrator.

 Sterling Capital Distributors, LLC (the "Distributor"), 899 Cassatt Rd., 400 Berwyn Park, Suite 110, Berwyn, PA 19312, serves as the principal underwriter of each Fund's shares.
-The Distributor may enter into arrangements with banks, broker dealers and other financial intermediaries through which investors may purchase or redeem shares.
+The Distributor may pay any fee received under the Rule 12b-1 Plan to brokers that provide distribution and shareholder services such as, pre-approved seminars, conferences and advertising to the extent permitted by applicable state or self-regulatory agencies, such as the Financial Industry Regulatory Authority.
 The Distributor is not affiliated with the Administrator or the Adviser or their affiliates.